aaron-r-rogers/weekend-jquery-server-calculator/NOTES.md

 # STRETCH

-[ ] Looks like calculator buttons
+[X] Looks like calculator buttons
-[ ] Alerts for improper/missing data
+[X] Alerts for improper/missing data
 [ ] User delete request that clears history (no POST/GET) [ ] Click on entry in history that brings old calc back to inputs [ ] Deploy to Heroku

-# TODO

-[ ] Change clear inputs funciton for calculator